iCkS1NGH/CCHQ-Web-Dev-Cohort-26/HTML Resume Page Clone/README.md

 # 📄  About the code:

-This project is a **simple personal resume website** built using **🛠️ HTML5** only.
+This is an assignment project where I clone the file <b>html assignment.jpeg</b> using **🛠️ HTML5** only.
+It is a **simple exemplary resume template of exemplary person named John Doe**.
 It showcases  information such as **skills, experience, projects, education, and contact details** in a clean and readable layout.

 ## 📂 Project Structure
 ```